INTERVIEW AND PICTURES BY MARKO SYRJALA

 Chris Holmes: Do you like how he is to people?

 Metal-Rules.com: It depends.
-Of course he’s nice when needed.
+Of course, he’s nice when needed.
 “Laughs”

 Chris Holmes: When it’s one-on-one – yeah because you’re doing something for him to make him money, but if it’s just him – I’ll put it this way, sitting in a room and not talking to him about an interview or shit – Could you really talk to the guy?
 Would there be something you could talk to him about?
 Like a car or a guitar or clouds, fishing, surfing, skiing?
 No!
-He’s like Blackie, he doesn’t do – like fuck all!
+He’s like Blackie; he doesn’t do – like fuck all!
 He’s like Blackie Lawless.
 I’ve got motorcycles from when I was a kid, I used to love skateboarding, and I’ve had a sailboat all my life.
 I’ll tell you about sailing.
 Those fuckers can’t tell you – believe me – about one fucking thing that you do other than try to make money at music.
 You know?
-That isn’t no way of life.
-These people.
+That is no way of life—these people.
 You can only make so much money.
 He’s a fucking asshole.
 He and Paul Stanley can fuck off and Blackie Lawless.
 They’re the same type of people.
-You can be having a good time in a room with some friends and one of those guys walk in and just ruin the whole vibe.
+You can be having a good time in a room with some friends, and one of those guys walks in and just ruin the whole vibe.
 I don’t know if they read books on how to do that.
 I know, Gene, he has this poise like, “Thou shalt bow to me.”
 He won’t do it to me.
 Those fuckers will not do it to me, even if I’m in the same room – they will not do it to me.
 I don’t give a fuck.
 People shine when some people are around like Johnny Rod, colorful people.
 Those people try to come in and cut them out of it.
 I hate people like that.
 My parents brought me up to fucking get rid of those people from around you – like that.
 You know?
 That’s not the way I go through life.
 I like to have some friends and people who enjoy your company or whatever.